Penalties for willful failure to file an FBAR

 Since willfulness is a state of mind, it is nearly impossible to prove directly (the only person that knows your state of mind is you).
 However, it can be established through reasonable inference from a state of facts.
-For instance, the following acts would suggest that the taxpayer knew of FBAR filing requirements and intentionally violated the legal duty:
+For instance, the following acts may suggest that the taxpayer knew of FBAR filing requirements and intentionally violated the legal duty:

 - Setting up foreign trusts or corporations to conceal sources of income